 - Dinner: 6 to 7:30 p.m.

 For the Limestone location, we ask that you purchase or prepare a meal for 30 house guests for breakfast, and 50 house guests for dinner.
+For the Riley location we ask that you purchase or prepare a meal for 30 guests for breakfast, and 60 guests for lunch or dinner.
 House guests are informed of meal times; however, having a seriously ill child does not lend itself to a set schedule so the number of those who participate is difficult to predict.
 Leftovers from your meal are welcome and encouraged for our families who may have missed the scheduled meal time and may stop by to eat later in the day.